Releases in 2019 included “Crossing Across” [instrumental] and “Across a Universe”.

-Latest releases “Crossing Across” and “Across a Universe” were created in the aftermath of personal loss.
-My brother shuffled off this mortal coil quickly and unexpectedly in the summer of 2018, leaving family and friends reeling in shock as such losses do.
-His daughter, my niece, had already established a well-planned timeline and locale for a wedding with her betrothed, and without Dad available in corporal form, I felt compelled to make some music for the occasion in a style that he might have liked.
+My brother shuffled off this mortal coil unexpectedly in the summer of 2018.
+His daughter, my niece, had already established a timeline for her impending wedding, so I felt compelled to write music for the occasion in a style that he would have liked.

-“Crossing Across” was produced on the same basic musical platform, but was freed up from lyric constraints, allowing for more emotional expression.
-(Publish date of record: Feb.
-7, 2019) “Crossing Across” is dedicated in loving memory to Gale Albert Steward, a.k.a. ham radio's K3ND, a Zeppelin and Floyd fan, lefty bass player and devout 4-speaker audiophile.
+The instrumental version “Crossing Across” was freed up from lyric constraints, allowing for more emotional expression.
+“Crossing Across” is in loving memory of Gale Albert Steward, a.k.a. ham radio's K3ND, a Zeppelin and Floyd fan, car guy, race fan, Dodge trucker, lefty bass player and devout 4-speaker audiophile.
 In that SPIRIT, both of these pieces are meant to be played LOUD.

 Some early reviews of "Crossing Across" included: “I really like it!
 In the beginning of the song, what are you playing the melody on?
 [Flugelhorn] OMG, I thought it was a fugal horn or a mellaphone; how awesome!!!”
 P.D.S.